Roflicide/msc-gui/README.md

 Fortunately, `screen` is a tool available on most Unix distributions that can be used to accomplish this.

+First, if the server is currently running, press Ctrl + C to stop it.

 To start a new virtual terminal (on which you will run the server) type:

     screen -S mscgui-server